|Address||Krestovsky Island, Football alley 1, Saint Petersburg, Russia|

 The palace and park at Peterhof – also known as the Russian Versailles, this truly majestic place will get you deep into the Russian history highlighting its astonishing constructions and monuments.
 Tourists will be amazed by the gorgeous park and the famous system of fountains, including the truly spectacular Grand Cascade.

 State Hermitage Museum – view the most diverse collection of arts, sculptures, and paintings related to different periods of history.
-From ancient pyramids to works of art by Da Vinci, El Greco, Rubens and others – the museum is the words popular storage of masterpieces.
+From ancient pyramids to works of art by Da Vinci, El Greco, Rubens and others – the museum is a popular storage of masterpieces.

 Nevsky Prospect – the main street of St. Petersburg is the architectural museum itself.
 Walk along the street and come across Alexander Nevsky Monastery, Kupetz Eliseevs store that is still operating, legendary Singer House and other amazing places of interest.